Umuzi-org/ACN-syllabus/content/projects/github-api-consume/part2/_index.md

 In part 1 of this project, you made use of Github's awesome API.
 Now that you are familiar with how it works, you are going to upgrade that project by adding pagination.

-API Pagination is essential if you're dealing with alot of data and endpoints - making sure your response is easier to handle.
+API Pagination is essential if you're dealing with alot of data and endpoints.
+It helps make your response easier to handle.

 ## Instructions

 In your language of choice(Java, Python, JS) upgrade your existing function to take 2 extra input arguments:

-- page
 - limit
+- offset

 This means that if your function worked like so:
 ```